DKMitt/ali/README.md

 The process of coding this application

  -  Setup MySQL database, create user login and password
- -  User login system, add to database users and passwords
+ -  User login system, add to the database users and passwords
  -  User login page
  -  User profile page
  -  Password reset page